A True Story

 on Mar 23, 2019

 One afternoon a couple of years ago when Mum was in hospital where she had been admitted after suffering a stroke, I happened to be alone with my father in my room.
 My father was doing his accounting work in a computer.
 As for me, I can't remember what I was doing.
-All I recall was that I was feeling very excited and thus in a talkative mood.
+All I recall was that I was feeling rather excited and in a talkative mood.
+The mood had me talking to my father.

-As I engaged my father in a conversation that afternoon we were in my room, I told him that the emotions of food, sex and sleep are the most difficult to control.
+As I engaged my father in a conversation that afternoon, I told him that the emotions of food, sex and sleep are the most difficult to control.
 I am sure my father must have felt embarrassed to hear me mention the word "sex" because it has been a taboo to talk about it in our family.
 But that was the problem with me - whenever I was excited and in a talkative mood, I tended to shamelessly talk about such sensitive things as sex.

 Anyway, I still believe in what I told Dad: that the emotions of food, sex and sleep are the most difficult to control.
 Why?
 Because they are pleasant and can lead to disastrous consequences if overdone.
 For today, allow me to tell you about my struggles with the emotion of sleep.